ufal/UMR/doc/entities.md

 at least for pronouns that refer neither to persons nor to animals or plants or other types specifically listed in the taxonomy.

+### geographic-entity

+A subset of what other named entity taxonomies often label as “location”.
+This subset contains only phenomena created by nature, not by mankind.
+The UMR guidelines currently provide 15 types belonging to this class, probably not exhaustive and to be extended in the future.
+The annotators should use the types as abstract concepts if they know them, otherwise they can fall back to the whole class.

+The types are: `ocean`, `sea`, `lake`, `river`, `gulf`, `bay`, `strait`, `island`, `peninsula`, `mountain`, `volcano`, `valley`, `canyon`, `desert`, `forest`.

+### celestial-body

+Like `geographic-entity` but on a cosmic scale.
+Currently four types: `moon`, `planet`, `star`, `constellation`.
+Again not exhaustive: What do we do with objects that are smaller than planets but are not moons?

+Note that for _Měsíc_ “Moon”, _Země_ “Earth” and _Slunce_ “Sun”, there is a blurred context-based borderline between a name of a celestial body and a common noun.
+But at least the Czech grammar puts the burden of decision on the shoulders of the author: if it is a name of a celestial body, it has to be written capitalized.
+So, unless it is the first word of a sentence, the annotator can take capitalization as the cue.

 ### to be continued...

+### language

+### nationality

+### social-group